-Be sure to dilute the vinegar with water before applying it to your pet’s fur to avoid irritation.
+To avoid irritation, dilute the vinegar with water before applying it to your pet’s fur.
 Vinegar is very strong, so aim for a 5-10% vinegar and water solution.
-This will make it safe to apply liberally and will reduce the strong odour for both you and your cat.
+This will make it safe to apply liberally and reduce the strong odour for you and your cat.

-These natural and homemade remedies may feel safer compared to some of the harsh chemicals used to kill off fleas and eggs in the store-bought solutions, but they are also often less effective.
+These natural and homemade remedies may feel safer than some of the harsh chemicals used to kill off fleas and eggs in the store-bought solutions, but they are also often less effective.